khanh101/brainfuck/README.md

 - if a number in decimal `n` follows `<>+-`, the operation will be repeat `n` times. for example, `+48` means add `48` into the current cell

+- new commands: `asmdr` add/subtract/multiply/divide/remainder current cell and next cell then put the output to the current cell

+- new commands: `z` set the current cell to zero

+- new commands: `w` swap the current cell and the next cell

+- new commands: `j` jump ahead `n` steps where `n` the the value of current cell

 ## PROGRAM

 - `hello.bf`: just hello word